mountaindust/Planktos/docs/quickstart.rst

 - pyvista (if saving vtk data) from conda-forge.
 Use mamba!!
 Same problem as for vtk.
 - numpy-stl (if loading stl data).
 Again, get it from conda-forge.
-- netCDF4 (if loading netCDF data, comes standard with an Anaconda installation)
+- netCDF4 (if loading netCDF data)
 - pytest (if running tests)

 Getting started